 One of the most important functions of glutamine is its role in the immune system.
 Glutamine is a critical fuel source for white blood cells and certain intestinal cells.

-This is why consumption of glutamine should be increased after injuries, burns, or surgeries.
-This is also why glutamine supplements are often prescribed after major burns or surgeries, to reduce recovery time and risk of infection.
+This is why consumption of this amino acid should be increased after injuries, burns, or surgeries.
+This is also why glutamine supplements are often prescribed after significant burns or surgeries to reduce recovery time and risk of infection.

 In fact, if your diet does not contain enough glutamine, your immune system can become compromised.

-If enough glutamine is not available in the body while it is recovering, your body will break down muscle to get access to more of it.
+If enough of this amino acid is unavailable in the body while it is recovering, your body will break down muscles to access more of it.
 No one wants to lose their hard-earned gains!

 Glutamine and Health

-The immune system benefits of glutamine are related to its role in intestinal health.
+The immune system benefits of this amino acid are related to its role in intestinal health.

 The intestines are the largest portion of the immune system because of the many intestinal cells with immune functions and all of the bacteria in your intestines that impact immune health.